[ALL] Types of Transformer Losses and Efficiency Measurement

 Eddy Current Loss in Transformer

-In a transformer, when the AC power supply is given, then the primary winding creates an alternating flux which linked with the secondary winding.
+In a transformer, when the AC power supply is given, the primary winding creates an alternating flux which is linked with the secondary winding.
 Thus an EMF is induced in the secondary winding.
-In the transformer, Core is used as a path of conducting flux from primary winding to secondary winding.
+In the transformer, the Core is used as a path for conducting flux from primary winding to secondary winding.

-So the alternating flux also linked with the steel core which creates an emf in the core.
-The emf produced in the core causes to flow a circulating current in the core.
-This circulating current nothing do any useful works, even it produces heats and creates loss which is called Eddy Current Loss.
+So the alternating flux is also linked with the steel core which creates an emf in the core.
+The EMF produced in the core causes to flow a circulating current in the core.
+This circulating current does not do any useful work, even it produces heat and creates loss which is called Eddy Current Loss.

-According to the transformer emf equation, production of flux is depended upon the input voltage so the Iron Loss or Eddy current loss depends upon the input voltage.
-As the voltage always constant so the iron loss or eddy current loss also constant.
+According to the transformer emf equation, the production of flux is dependent upon the input voltage so the Iron Loss or Eddy current loss depends upon the input voltage.
+As the voltage is always constant so the iron loss or eddy current loss is also constant.

 Reducing Eddy Current Loss